 When engine is running, always engage the PARK position on the transmission lever before opening cover.
 Never leave any heavy or loose breakable objects in the storage basket.
 Always latch cover before riding.
 If storage cover is removed to provide greater carrying area, ensure that cargo is secured and will not "fly out" when riding at speed on rough terrain.
 Slow down.

-20) Tool Box
+24) Tool Box

-The tool box is located in the storage compartment and it contains tools for basic maintenance, this Operator's Guide and a Winch Operator's Manual with the XT models.
+Located in storage compartment.
+The tool box contains tools for basic maintenance, this Operator's Guide, the Safety Training guide and the ATV Winch Manual (XT models only).

 The tools included in the tool box are: